 For an OTT (over-the-top) media service (such as Netflix, Amazon Prime, or HBOmax) the performance and speed of content streaming are imperative to the functioning and the ultimate success of the network.
 A stream that lags and has a low-quality display affects the customer base negatively.

 The CDN can help with these quality-related problems and is designed to boost the performance of web applications, and pre-caching or prefetching means the predictable data already resides in servers near to the user and can be loaded at higher speeds.
 The distributed architecture with several POP servers also results in higher availability and responsiveness.

 Additionally, CDN service providers also employ network security protocols to protect against cyber fraud, distributed denial Of service (DDoS) attacks, viruses, and other cyber attacks.
-This way, developers of the web application do not have to worry about cyber-security issues as the CDN service provider does it on their behalf.
+This way, enterprises do not have to worry about cyber-security issues as the CDN service provider does it on their behalf.

-Usage analytics are also provided by CDN service providers which can be used by business/service owners to improve and revise various aspects of the application.
+Usage analytics are also provided by CDN service providers which can be used by enterprises to improve and revise various aspects of the application.

 Similarly, CDNs also remove the burden of providing and deploying additional resources for scalability by eliminating the hassle of installing and running more servers when the application’s user base booms.

 However, CDNs are not exactly a magical solution and do present challenges.
 The first challenge is that it is not always easy to set up and run a CDN, and it can take a considerable effort to maintain.

 Additionally, the CDN architecture distributes data into many servers which most probably would not be owned by the business itself, resulting in loss of data.
 Moreover, content that requires continuous updates such as news headlines, shopping carts, and personalized playlists cannot rely much on CDN since data has to be updated over and over again.